Sulawesi: Conservation

-Sulawesi island was recently the subject of an Ecoregional Conservation Assessment, coordinated by The Nature Conservancy.
+Sulawesi island was the subject of an Ecoregional Conservation Assessment in 2005, coordinated by The Nature Conservancy.
 Detailed reports about the vegetation of the island are available.
 The assessment produced a detailed and annotated list of 'conservation portfolio' sites.
 This information was widely distributed to local government agencies and nongovernmental organizations.
 Detailed conservation priorities have also been outlined in a recent publication.

 The lowland forests on the island have mostly been removed.
 Because of the relative geological youth of the island and its dramatic and sharp topography, the lowland areas are naturally limited in their extent.
 The past decade has seen dramatic conversion of this rare and endangered habitat.
 The island also possesses one of the largest outcrops of serpentine soil in the world, which support an unusual and large community of specialized plant species.
 Overall, the flora and fauna of this unique center of global biodiversity is very poorly documented and understood and remains critically threatened.

 The islands of Pepaya, Mas, and Raja islands, located in Sumalata Village – North Gorontalo Regency (about 30 km from Saronde Island), have been named a nature reserve since the Dutch colonial time in 1936.
 Four of the only seven species of sea turtles can be found in the islands, the world's best turtle habitat.
 They include penyu hijau (Chelonia midas), penyu sisik (Eretmochelys imbricata), penyu tempayan (Caretta caretta) and penyu belimbing (Dermochelys coriacea).
 In 2011, the habitat was threatened by human activities such as illegal poaching and fish bombing activities; furthermore, many coral reefs, which represent a source of food for turtles, have been damaged.

 Environment

 Bunaken Island seen from Manado Tua island.

 The largest environmental issue in Sulawesi is deforestation.
 In 2007, scientists found that 80 percent of Sulawesi's forest had been lost or degraded, especially centered in the lowlands and the mangroves.
-Forests have been felled for logging and large agricultural projects.
+Forests have been felled for logging, large agricultural projects, and, increasingly, nickel mining.
 Loss of forest has resulted in many of Sulawesi's endemic species becoming endangered.
 In addition, 99 percent of Sulawesi's wetlands have been lost or damaged.

 Other environmental threats included bushmeat hunting and mining.